fbpx

 Faulty Thermistor

-Test the functionality of the thermistor using a multimeter.
+Test the thermistor’s functionality using a multimeter.
 Signs of a faulty thermistor may include a steady reading that does not change, a reading of zero, or a reading of infinity.

 Defective Thermostat